 Long, medium or short haired?

-Faux-suede, short plain fur backing or double-sided main fur?
+Faux-suede, supersoft fleece backing or double-sided main fur?

 If price is a deciding factor, and let’s face it we all have to watch the pennies to a certain extent these days, then the faux-suede lining is our cheapest option.
 We use three standard colours; grey, brown or ivory.
 The colour used on each design is stated on each individual faux fur throws page.
 We recommend that if the throw is to be used on white, or very light, leather furniture the ivory suede is the best bet (to avoid any possible colour migration) You can leave a comment when placing your order that you would like ivory faux-suede if this is indeed the case).
 If your fur blanket is to be used mainly for decoration at the foot of a bed, then the faux-suede lining is ideal as you will only ever see the fur side of the throw.

-The short fur backing is a new additional option, and one that is beginning to be quite popular.
-With this choice you get the beauty and luxury of the main fur on one side but a plain fur lining; which gives additional warmth and feels soft and warm next to the skin.
+The supersoft fleece backing is a new additional option, and one that is beginning to be quite popular.
+With this choice you get the beauty and luxury of the main fur on one side but a really soft feeling lining; which gives additional warmth and feels soft and warm next to the skin.
 This option is a little dearer than the faux-suede but more economical than the main fur on both sides.
-However, please note that the short plain fur used is not of the same quality as the main fur, and can often not be a perfect colour match.
-Again, we use just three or four standard colours, and so our bright white might not be a perfect match against the off-white in the Deluxe Polar or Beige Lynx, but the intention is to give a warmer and softer feel rather than appearance.
+Again, we use just three standard colours, and so our ivory might not be a perfect match against the off-white in the Deluxe Polar or Beige Lynx, but the intention is to give a warmer and softer feel rather than appearance.

 The double-sided fur option (main fur both sides) is, as you might imagine, 2 thicknesses of the main design of fur sewn together.
 In effect a reversible throw.
 Whilst these are very luxurious, the long-haired designs can be very heavy.
 The medium and shorter pile faux furs are more suited to this option, and if price is not the main consideration, then these double-sided faux fur throws are the height of luxury; but the most expensive.